MJaloui/NCAAGameHighlights.md/VisualStepsHere.md

 4. You will see variables in the output, paste these variables into lines 8-13 in the "terraform.tfvars" file.
-Add the AWS ID for "raidapi_ssm_parameter_arn", add the "mediaconvert_endpoint" as well.
+Add the AWS ID for "raidapi_ssm_parameter_arn", add the "mediaconvert_endpoint" as well (you will run the command on step 6 to recieve endpoint).

  ![image](https://github.com/user-attachments/assets/cd2331ee-b6c0-4635-9281-4c13d4b4c835)